19eighties/EmoticonsPlus/README.md

-## esoTalk – Bitcoin plugin
+## esoTalk – EmoticonsPlus plugin

-- Converts [btc] tag to the Bitcoin icon.
-And adds a Bitcoin button to the formatting toolbar.
+- Extends Emoticons plugin with an add emoticon button on the formatting toolbar.
-- **Requires** Font Awesome 3.2.1

 ### Installation